localstack/snowflake-docs/content/en/tutorials/aws-lambda-localstack-snowpark/index.md

 - Insert rows and execute an insert query with executemany and a query to select data from the table.
 - Fetch the results and execute a query to get the current timestamp.

+The code in this tutorial is available on [GitHub](https://github.com/localstack-samples/localstack-snowflake-samples/tree/main/lambda-snowpark-connector).

 ## Prerequisites

 - [`localstack` CLI](https://docs.localstack.cloud/getting-started/installation/#localstack-cli) with a [`LOCALSTACK_AUTH_TOKEN`](https://docs.localstack.cloud/getting-started/auth-token/)